n-alex-goncalves/MulticursalMazeGenerator/README.md

-# mutlicursalmaze_with_BFS_Csharp
+# Multicursal_Maze_with_BFS
- Generate mutlicursal mazes and a CPU that solves the maze (most of the time).
-Created primarily for a school project.
+A program in C# that generates mutlicursal mazes.
+Also generates an object that traverses the maze (most of the time).